 Sean’s clients appreciate his talent for “explaining complicated concepts with clarity and concision”. – Chambers & Partners 2016.
 In Chambers & Partners 2018 Sean is recognised for his work advising on all facets of prosecution, licensing and litigation.
 One client says: “He explains complex ideas in a way that’s easy to understand, he identifies areas of risk and he is a real pleasure to work with.”

-Sean has been recognised as an “IP Star” in 2016 and 2017 by Managing Intellectual Property: IP Stars.
+Sean has been recognised as an “IP Star” in the Managing Intellectual Property: IP Stars directory from 2016 – 2019.
 He is recommended for IP-related legal transactions.

 Sean regularly provides tailored IP seminars to our clients.
 He also contributes to a number of professionally run IP training courses and regularly comments on, or publishes articles relating to, topical IP matters.